 “Great course.
 I appreciate all of the templates, advice, and excellent resources!
 And thank you for modeling the flipped approach in your modules.” –Summer 2017 Participant

-When you enroll, you will receive:
+When the Institute opens on May 14, you will receive:

 of our faculty took this course in preparation for a curriculum revision we are